Madelyn, From the Philippines, Teaching at an International School in DubaiBy Krzl Light Nuñes

 Where are the other English teachers you work with from?

-Most of my colleagues are from Pakistan, some are from India, while a few others are from the Philippines.
+Most of my colleagues are from Pakistan, some are from India, and a few others are from the Philippines.

 What changes in teaching trends have you had to cope with since you started working in Dubai?